Core

 where $p(\boldsymbol{Z} \mid \boldsymbol{\theta})$ is the likelihood and $p(\boldsymbol{Z})$ is the marginal likelihood, also known as the model evidence.

-For numerical stability, training is done on the log-scale using the relation $\log r(\boldsymbol{Z}, \boldsymbol{\theta}) = \text{logit}(c^*(\boldsymbol{Z}, \boldsymbol{\theta}))$, where $c^*(\cdot, \cdot)$ denotes the Bayes classifier as described in the Methodology section.
+For numerical stability, training is done on the log-scale using the relation $\log r(\boldsymbol{Z}, \boldsymbol{\theta}) = \text{logit}(c^*(\boldsymbol{Z}, \boldsymbol{\theta}))$, where $c^*(\cdot, \cdot)$ denotes the Bayes classifier as described in the methodology section.
 Hence, the neural network should be a mapping from $\mathcal{Z} \times \Theta$ to $\mathbb{R}$, where $\mathcal{Z}$ and $\Theta$ denote the sample and parameter spaces, respectively.

-When applying the estimator to data Z, by default the likelihood-to-evidence ratio $r(\boldsymbol{Z}, \boldsymbol{\theta})$ is returned (setting the keyword argument classifier = true will yield class probability estimates).
+When applying the estimator to data, the log of the likelihood-to-evidence ratio is returned.
 The estimated ratio can then be used in various Bayesian (e.g., Hermans et al., 2020) or frequentist (e.g., Walchessen et al., 2024) inferential algorithms.

 Examples